Generate by Classification

 Limit Values

 You may also define your bins by providing an arbitrary set of two or more limit points.
-Simply select Limit Values from the Method dropdown and provide a list of numeric values, scalars, or vectors.
+Simply select from the dropdown and provide a list of numeric values, scalars, or vectors.
 EViews will sort the numbers and define a set of bins using those limits.

 Options